VIDEO

 “This was a terrible struggle for Stubby.
 She lost a significant amount of weight during various outbreaks caused by the infection, and there were at least five times we came very close to losing her,” said Doug Warmolts, the Columbus Zoo and Aquarium’s vice president of animal care.
 “I remember one day when all of us were sitting by her pool after we had just finished another round of treatment.
 We were trying to determine next steps and while we realized we were losing the battle, we just weren’t ready to give up on her.”

-At long last, due to her care team’s devotion and her own fighting spirit, Stubby’s health eventually improved, and she has since made a full recovery, with only residual scarring remaining on her skin.
+Stubby’s health eventually improved, and she has since made a full recovery, with only residual scarring remaining on her skin.
 However, due to Stubby’s other previous injuries, she is considered to be a conditionally non-releasable animal.
-Her condition is evaluated every five years to determine if she is ready or not to return to Florida, but it is unlikely that she will move out of this category.
+Her condition is evaluated every five years to determine if she’s ready to return to Florida, but it is unlikely that she will move out of this category.

 Although this is certainly unfortunate, in true Stubby fashion, it soon became clear that she was meant to forge her own path in helping her species.

-After Stubby’s health stabilized and her interest in training grew —perhaps due to her fondness for rewards in the form of leaf-eater biscuits — her care team also noticed some other changes.
-As other manatees continued to come and go as part of the program, Stubby began to go off feed, seemingly affected if she did not have other manatees with her, even for a short amount of time.
+After Stubby’s health stabilized and her interest in training grew — perhaps due to her fondness for rewards in the form of leaf-eater biscuits — her care team also noticed other changes.
+As other manatees continued to come and go as part of the program, Stubby began to go off feed, seemingly affected if she didn’t have other manatees with her, even for a short amount of time.

 All the young manatees immediately take to Stubby, who thrives in her vital role.
-Her care team fondly recalls two particularly special instances when rare twin manatees, Millennium and Falcon, arrived at the zoo in 2016.
-Stubby only slightly hesitated, seemingly trying to decide which twin to greet first.
-She quickly rounded up both twins to show them around the zoo’s manatee coast habitat.
 In 2020, the Columbus Zoo welcomed Squirrel, who, at 116 pounds, was one of the smallest manatees ever to arrive at the zoo.
-Throughout Squirrel’s rehabilitation, she has rarely left Stubby’s side, often keeping one flipper on her even while sleeping.
-As Squirrel has grown since her arrival and will soon approach the opportunity to return to Florida, she has started to show more independence, also thanks to Stubby’s guidance.
+Throughout Squirrel’s rehabilitation, she rarely left Stubby’s side, often keeping one flipper on her even while sleeping.
+As Squirrel grew, she started to show more independence, also thanks to Stubby’s guidance.

 “People will ask us how we know when a manatee is ready for release.
-There are a lot of benchmarks like weight and length and time they have been in professional care.
+There are a lot of benchmarks, such as weight and length and time they have been in professional care.
 But we always watch Stubby carefully, too.
-As quick as she is to take a young orphan under her flipper, she is just as quick to separate herself from the older ones that are ready to go,” Ellsworth said.
+As quick as she is to take a young orphan under her flipper, she’s just as quick to separate herself from the older ones that are ready to go,” Ellsworth said.

 Stubby’s legacy